Sorry, you need to enable JavaScript to visit this website.

 District agency must:

 4.11.1.
-Define mission/business processes with consideration for information security and the resulting risk to organizational operations, organizational assets, individuals, other organizations, and the Nation.
+Define mission and business processes with consideration for information security and the resulting risk to organizational operations, organizational assets, individuals, other organizations, and the Nation.

 4.12.
 Insider Threat Program

-District agencies must implement an insider threat program that includes a cross-discipline insider threat incident handling team.
+The District agency must implement an insider threat program that includes a cross-discipline insider threat incident handling team.

 4.13.
 Information Security Workforce

-District agencies must establish an information security workforce development and improvement program.
+The District agency must establish an information security workforce development and improvement program.

 4.14.
 Testing, Training, and Monitoring Security Workforce